MotorSport Ranch: History

 Founder and president Jack Farr felt inspired to open a venue for safe and accessible road racing after attending a driving school and realizing the lack of such a place for racing drivers or enthusiasts, including over 20 failed road course projects in the DFW area.
 Farr envisioned MotorSport Ranch operating as country club but with a road course instead of a golf course, where members pay an initial fee plus monthly fees to maintain membership.
-In 1996 Farr purchased the land in Cresson that was once a working cattle ranch.
-Over the next four years, $4 million, and five revisions of the layout, the first 1.7 mi track opened in July 1999 with five members.
+In 1996 Farr purchased 304 acre of land in Cresson that was once a working cattle ranch.
+Over the next four years, $4 million, and five revisions of the layout, the first 1.7 mi track opened in May 1999 with five members.
+The next year, the track had 215 members.
 By the end of 2002 the second 1.3 mi track opened and the club had 353 members.
 In 2007 membership grew to 670.

 The track has hosted press events, One Lap of America, LATAM Challenge Series, Formula Sun Grand Prix, HPDE events, SCCA Track Night in America, and many other racing series.

 A reality TV show of the same name aired 13 episodes between 2005 and 2007.